Triple Crown of Acting: Helen Hayes

-American actress Helen Hayes (1900–1993) was the first performer to achieve the triple crown of acting, doing so in 1953.
-Hayes was a 9-time Emmy (1), 3-time Tony (2), and 2-time Oscar (2) nominee, for a total of 14 TC nominations.
-She won two Oscars, two Tonys and an Emmy for a total of five competitive triple crown awards.
+The American actress Helen Hayes (1900–1993) was the first performer to achieve the triple crown of acting, doing so in 1953.
+Hayes was a nine-time Emmy, three-time Tony, and two-time Oscar nominee, for a total of 14 triple crown (TC) nominations.
+She won two Oscars, two Tonys and an Emmy for a total of five competitive TC awards.
 Hayes also won a Grammy in 1977 for Best Spoken Word Recording to complete the EGOT.
 Hayes is one of only three Triple Crown winners (along with Rita Moreno and Viola Davis) to have achieved EGOT status.